wxwern/cs2103t-tp/docs/UserGuide.md

 * `STATUS` must be one of _interested, applied, pending, offered, rejected, current_ (case-insensitive, prefix-only match allowed).

 * `POSITION` may be any value.
-It designates the position you are intend to apply to.
+It designates the position you intend to apply to.

 * `TAG` can accept any value and may have multiple inputs.